This Spring Vegetable Salad with Lemon Basil Vinaigrette and Roasted Chickpeas is a wonderful seasonal meal!

 One of the things I love most about this time of year is the appearance of spring vegetables at the market.
 I enjoy it all: asparagus, peas, tender lettuces …. yum!

 Spring is also the perfect time to start introducing lighter dishes, like salad.
-So, inspired by the beautiful produce at my local store, I created a colorful Spring Vegetable Salad.
-This salad is full of crunchy veggies tossed with a light Lemon-Basil Vinaigrette and topped with lemony Roasted Chickpeas.
-It’s the perfect way to celebrate the season!
+And after browsing the beautiful produce at my local store, I was inspired to create this colorful Spring Vegetable Salad.

 - 2 tbsp. olive oil

 - zest from 1 lemon, minced (reserve lemon juice for vinaigrette)

 - 1/4 tsp. garlic powder

 - 1/2 tsp. salt